lrspeiser/sigmagravity/README.md

 If $g^\dagger \propto H(z)$, enhancement is suppressed at high redshift.

-*Observational status:* KMOS³D observations of $z \sim 1$–2 galaxies show reduced dark matter fractions compared to local galaxies, consistent with this prediction [19].
+*Observational status:* Genzel et al. [19] report that massive star-forming galaxies at $z \sim 1$–2 are "strongly baryon-dominated," with dark matter fractions significantly lower than local galaxies.
+This is qualitatively consistent with Σ-Gravity's prediction of reduced enhancement at high redshift, though a quantitative comparison requires careful treatment of selection effects and baryonic physics.

 ### B. Comparison with MOND